- 01Your best deal might be 1,200 miles from your front door -- don't limit your portfolio to your commute radius

 Picking Your Market

-Three numbers to screen for when you're researching markets:
+Not every cheap market is a good market.
+Three numbers to screen for when you are researching markets:

 Remote Due Diligence

-For your first deal, I'd still say fly out.
+For deal one, fly out.
 Walk the neighborhood.
-Sit down with your Core Four over lunch.
-That trip costs you maybe $600 — and it builds the kind of trust that makes deals two through ten run on autopilot.
+Meet the Core Four over lunch.
+That trip costs $600 and builds trust that makes deals two through ten run on autopilot.
+By deal three, you should not need to leave home.

-Because the investors who build real wealth don't limit their portfolio to their commute radius.
-They build a team, trust the system, and let the numbers — not geography — pick the market.
+You are not committing to anything.
+You are just expanding the map.
+Because the investors who build real wealth do not limit their portfolio to their commute radius.
+They build a team, trust the system, and let the numbers -- not geography -- pick the market.

 Read definition →Monthly rent should hit at least 1% of what you paid.
 That's the 1% rule.
 A $185,000 house? $1,850/month or more.
 Quick screen — not a full analysis.